 TL;DR: The Committees members are elected by the community for 1 year.
 They take care of the Code of Conduct and its values, participate in strategic planning, and decision making using lazy consensus, amongst other things.

 The current list of PMC members can be found on GitHub.
+You need to be part of the Vox Pupuli GitHub organisation to access the list.

 Terms begin each year on January 1st.